Sangeetha1997k/itgc-audit-portfolio/01-Company-Profile/README.md

 The fictional organization uses:

 - Okta for identity management
-- Google Workspace for productivity
+- Google Workspace for productivity and collaboration
-- ServiceNow for IT service management
+- ServiceNow for IT service management and change management
 - AWS for cloud infrastructure
 - CrowdStrike for endpoint security
 - Cisco Meraki for network management